MissingDeadlines/iolite/iolite_docs/engine/components.rst

 Vehicle
 -------

-Vehicle components are used in the context of the :ref:`vehcile_physics` and form the base part of a vehicle.
+Vehicle components are used in the context of the :ref:`vehicle_physics` and form the base part of a vehicle.

 Vehicle Wheel
 -------------

-Vehicle wheel components are used in the context of the :ref:`vehcile_physics` and define the wheel of a vehcile.
+Vehicle wheel components are used in the context of the :ref:`vehicle_physics` and define the wheel of a vehicle.

 Voxel Shape
 -----------

 Voxel shapes are in charge of rendering and simulating everything voxel-related.
-Shapes are either initialized from authored VOX files available in the data sources, or they are procedurally filled with content like, e.g., terrain using a script.
+Shapes are either initialized from authored VOX files available in the data sources, or they are procedurally filled with content (e.g., terrain using a script).

 In addition, voxel shapes support the generation of support structures and fracturing for physics-based destruction effects.